Data security, IG and Toolkit FAQs

 Q. Do I need to have a confidentiality clause in the contracts of third party contractors who don’t have access to patient identifiable information?

 There may be other reasons to include confidentiality clauses in contracts for example protecting information relating to the business that is commercially sensitive.
-This would be for the contractor to decide and is outwith the scope of the NHS requirements.
+This would be for the contractor to decide and is out of the scope of the Toolkit.

 Mapping and Risk Assessing Information Flows